 Mustard and sausage lovers, this one’s for you.
-Smoky kielbasa and charred-but-still-crisp cabbage, all drizzled with a bright mustardy dressing, become a full, bulked-up meal thanks to seasoned small potatoes.
-When wrapped in a foil packet, they become perfectly tender in just under half an hour on the grill, making them a simple addition to any dinner you’re already lighting a fire for.
+Smoky kielbasa and charred-but-still-crisp cabbage, all drizzled with a bright mustardy dressing, become a full, bulked-up meal thanks to seasoned grilled potatoes.
+When wrapped in a foil packet, they become perfectly tender in just under half an hour, developing just enough char to keep things interesting.
 Don’t be shy about showering on dill at the end—the herb brings some welcome freshness to the plate.

 What you’ll need